DanielShifman/NIU/README.md

 # Interpreter
-An interpreter for a still unnamed language, written in GO
+An interpreter for the NIU (NIU is Unnamed) language, written in GO.